minerllabs/public-site/basalt/index.md

 </div>

-<h4 style="width: 100%; text-align: left;"> Competition Round 1: Submit Trained Agents </h4>
+<h4 style="width: 100%; text-align: left;"> Submission: Submit Trained Agents </h4>
 - Participants train agents to solve BASALT tasks.
 Participants submit both the training code as well as already-trained models for evaluation.

 <h4 style="width: 100%; text-align: left;"> Evaluation 1: Leaderboard </h4>
 - During the competition, leaderboard ranks will be determined by generating videos from already-trained models on new environment seeds, and having visitors to the competition site compare which of the videos they see is better.
-- 100 participants according to a combination of overall and per-task score move on to Evaluation
+- 50 teams, chosen according to a combination of overall and per-task score, move on to the next evaluation round.

-<h4 style="width: 100%; text-align: left;"> Evaluation 2: Mechanical Turk </h4>
+<h4 style="width: 100%; text-align: left;"> Evaluation 2: Final Scores</h4>
-- Submissions will be shown to Mechanical Turk workers, who will give numeric ratings as well as qualitative assessments.
+- Submissions will be shown to Mechanical Turk workers or contractors via the same leaderboard mechanism.
+The difference from the previous round is that these workers will spend more time understanding the tasks and providing good comparisons, and will <i>not</i> consist of other participants.
-- The top 10 participants will advance to Round 2.
+- The top 10 teams will advance to Round 2.

-<h4 style="width: 100%; text-align: left;"> Competition Round 2: Examination and Re-Training </h4>
-- Participants submit documentation of their code, and instructions on how to provide human feedback to their training process.

-<h4 style="width: 100%; text-align: left;"> Retraining & Validation</h4>
+<h4 style="width: 100%; text-align: left;"> Validation</h4>
 - Competition organizers inspect the training code for remaining participants to ensure it follows competition rules.
 - Models will be retrained on our hardware, with paid contractors providing human feedback if required.
-If the resulting models achieve significantly lower scores than found in Round 2, they are disqualified.
+If the resulting models are significantly worse than the initial agents submitted by the team, that team is disqualified.
-- Winners will present their solutions at NeurIPS.
+- Winners are chosen from the remaining teams, according to their scores from the second evaluation round.

 <br/>